-- Zion National Park covers a total area of 146,592 acres or 229 square miles.
+Zion covers a total area of 146,592 acres or 229 square miles.

-Zion was made a national park on November 19, 1919
+Zion was made a national park on November 19, 1919.

-Random Facts About Zion
+Five Random Facts About Zion

 Zion National Park’s wide variety of elevations and moisture levels gives it probably the most diverse plant life in southern Utah, with over 900 species identified.